CDrosos/TradingSignals/README.md

 3) A mobile notification is sent for every alert

 ## Installation:
+If you dont already use MetaTrader 4 but you still want to have free notification signals follow those steps:
+1) Open a Demo account on any Forex Broker that supports MetaTrader 4 like ICMarkets here: https://www.icmarkets.com/global/en/open-trading-account/demo
+2) Download MetaTrader 4 and connect it with your Demo account.

-You will need to install a custom indicator first.
-We need "MA crosses arrows or lines mtf+alerts.mq4", tt is included here in the repository, Downloaded from here: https://forex-station.com/app.php/attach/file/3269743
+Now you will need to install a custom indicator.
+We need "MA crosses arrows or lines mtf+alerts.mq4", tt is included here in the repository, downloaded from here: https://forex-station.com/app.php/attach/file/3269743
 You have to copy the *3-ma-cross-with-alert-mtf.mq4* file on **MQL4\Indicators** folder inside MetaTrader 4 installation.
 To access MetaTrader 4 installation folder:
 1) Open MetaTrader 4
 2) Click File / Open Data Folder

 Also included you will find a Template that will make your chart look like James chart with RSI 20, MACross 50 and 200 and Simple Moving Average 10.
 To install it you have to put the *SMA20-MACO-RSI.tpl* file on **templates** folder.
+Open MetaTrader 4, right click on the chart and select **Template/Load Template** and select *SMA20-MACO-RSI.tpl* file.
-Finally, the Expert Advisor file *InvestAnswerSignals.mq4* should placed on **MQL4\Experts**
+Finally, the Expert Advisor file *InvestAnswerSignals.mq4* should placed on **MQL4\Experts** Open MetaTrader 4 and add this Expert Advisor to your chart.

 ## How to Setup Mobile Notifications:
-If you dont already use MetaTrader 4 but you still want to have free notification signals follow those steps:
-1) Open a Demo account on any Forex Broker that supports MetaTrader 4 like ICMarkets here: https://www.icmarkets.com/global/en/open-trading-account/demo
-2) Download MetaTrader 4 and connect it with your Demo account
-3) Add this Expert Advisor to your chart, Make sure from the Expert Advisor Options that Mobile alerts are on.
+1) Make sure from the Expert Advisor's Options that Mobile alerts are on.
-4) On your Mobile download the MetaTrader 4 App
+4) On your Mobile download the MetaTrader 4 App.
-5) Press menu/Settigns and scroll down and find in the Messages section your MetaQuotes ID
+5) Press menu/Settigns and scroll down and find in the Messages section your MetaQuotes ID.
 6) Add this ID to your Meta Trader 4 PC app on Tools/Options/Notifications at MetaQuotes ID.

 ## Tip Jar